Minhbruh-Minhbip/Stick-War-II-Elemental-Empire/README.md

 ## How to download

 Choose your version you want to download: [Click Here](https://github.com/Minhbruh-Minhbip/Stick-War-II-Elemental-Empire/releases).
 Next, download the installer and open it.
-Follow the steps in the installer. \n Your game will be install and enjoy.
+Follow the steps in the installer.
+Your game will be install and enjoy.

 ## Report bug